arezyhs/Interpolasi-Lagrange/README.md

-# 📘 Documentation: Polynomial Lagrange Interpolation for CO₂ Emissions Prediction
+# 📘 Documentation: Polynomial Lagrange Interpolation

-This code implements **Lagrange Polynomial Interpolation** to approximate the `Y` value (Dependent variables) based on given data points of `X` (Independent variables) and `Y` (Dependent variables).
-This method constructs Lagrange polynomials up to a specified order to approximate the value at a particular target point with measurable accuracy using various error metrics.
+This code implements **Lagrange Polynomial Interpolation** to approximate the `Y` value (dependent variable) based on given data points of `X` (independent variable) and `Y`.
+It constructs Lagrange polynomials up to a specified order to estimate the value at a particular target point and includes error estimation to gauge prediction accuracy.

 ---

 ## 📌 Key Features of the Code

 1. **Lagrange Polynomial Interpolation**: Constructs Lagrange polynomials based on available data points.
-2. **Prediction at Target Point**: Estimates the value of `Y` at a specified `X` target based on the interpolation order.
+2. **Prediction at Target Point**: Estimates the value of `Y` at a specified `X` target based on the selected interpolation order.
+3. **Error Bound Estimation**: Calculates both **Finite Difference-Based Error Bound** and **Smooth Curve Approximation Error Bound** to assess the theoretical maximum error.
-3. **Accuracy Evaluation**: Measures interpolation accuracy with error metrics like MAPE, MAE, RMSE, and R-Squared.
+4. **Accuracy Evaluation**: Measures interpolation accuracy using error metrics such as MAPE, MAE, RMSE, and R-Squared.
-4. **Result Visualization**: Displays Lagrange polynomial curves and prediction points for various interpolation orders.
+5. **Result Visualization**: Displays the Lagrange polynomial curves, prediction points, and error bounds for various interpolation orders.
-5. **Lagrange Error Bound**: Calculates the theoretical error bound of interpolation based on the selected order.

 ---

 ## 🔧 Function Descriptions

 ### `lagrange_polynomial` Function
 Creates a symbolic Lagrange polynomial using `x`, `x_values`, and `y_values`.
-This function multiplies each `Y` value by a factor relative to its distance from other points to form the Lagrange polynomial.
+This function forms the polynomial by multiplying each `Y` value with a term based on its distance from other points.

 - **Parameters**:
   - `x_values`: Array of `X` data points.
   - `y_values`: Array of `Y` values corresponding to the `X` points.
 - **Returns**:
-  - Symbolic Lagrange polynomial based on the given `X` and `Y` points.
+  - The symbolic Lagrange polynomial based on the provided `X` and `Y` data.

 ### `lagrange_interpolation` Function
-Calculates the `Y` value at a target `X` using a Lagrange polynomial of a specified order.
+Calculates the `Y` value at a specified target `X` using a Lagrange polynomial of a chosen order.

 - **Parameters**:
   - `x_values`: Array of `X` data points.
   - `y_values`: Array of `Y` values corresponding to the `X` points.
-  - `x_target`: The target `X` value where `Y` needs to be predicted.
+  - `x_target`: The target `X` value for which `Y` needs to be predicted.
-  - `order`: The desired order of interpolation.
+  - `order`: The desired interpolation order.
 - **Returns**:
   - `interpolated_value`: The interpolated `Y` value at `x_target`.
-  - `lagrange_poly`: Symbolic Lagrange polynomial generated for the specified order.
+  - `lagrange_poly`: The symbolic Lagrange polynomial generated for the specified order.

-### `lagrange_error_bound_manual` Function
+### `lagrange_error_bound_manual` (Finite Difference-Based Error Bound)
-Calculates the error bound for Lagrange interpolation at a target `X` for a given order.
-The error bound is derived based on the polynomial's derivatives and the distance between the target point and other data points.
+Calculates an error bound for Lagrange interpolation at a target `X` based on finite differences.
+This estimate is derived from the polynomial's derivative and the distance between the target point and other data points.

 - **Parameters**:
   - `x_values`: Array of `X` data points.
   - `y_values`: Array of `Y` values corresponding to the `X` points.
-  - `x_target`: Target `X` value where `Y` needs to be predicted.
+  - `x_target`: Target `X` value for prediction.
-  - `order`: The desired order of interpolation.
+  - `order`: The interpolation order.
 - **Returns**:
   - `error_estimate`: Maximum estimated error bound for the interpolation.

+### `lagrange_error_bound_alternative` (Smooth Curve Approximation Error Bound)
+Provides an alternative error bound estimation using smooth curve approximations, which is effective for continuous or smooth data trends.
+This method approximates derivatives without relying on finite differences, aiming for stable error estimates on smoother data.

+- **Parameters**:
+  - `x_values`: Array of `X` data points.
+  - `y_values`: Array of `Y` values corresponding to the `X` points.
+  - `x_target`: The target `X` value for prediction.
+  - `order`: The interpolation order.
+- **Returns**:
+  - `error_estimate`: Estimated error bound based on smooth curve approximation.

 ### `calculate_error_metrics` Function
-Computes various error metrics between actual `Y` values and predicted `Y` values to evaluate interpolation accuracy.
-The metrics include:
+Computes various error metrics to evaluate interpolation accuracy between actual and predicted `Y` values, including:
   - **Relative Error**: Average percentage error.
   - **MAPE** (Mean Absolute Percentage Error): Average absolute percentage error.
   - **MAE** (Mean Absolute Error): Average absolute error.
-  - **RMSE** (Root Mean Square Error): Root of the mean squared errors.
+  - **RMSE** (Root Mean Square Error): Root of mean squared errors.
   - **R-Squared**: Coefficient of determination, measuring the model's fit to the data.

 - **Parameters**: